-This structured plan enables all involved to keep on track with the project.
-It also explains everyone’s responsibility to ensure the success of the project.
-A designated project manager manages the project from start to finish.
+A Project Management Framework (PMF) is a plan to ensure project completion.
+All projects have a specific goal and scope with a targeted completion date.
+This structured plan, often backed by effective project planning and task scheduling, enables all involved to keep on track with the project.
+It also clarifies everyone’s responsibility, including stakeholder engagement, to ensure the success of the project.
+A designated project manager, understanding their roles and responsibilities, manages the project from initiation to closure.

 Project Management Framework

 What is the framework?
 It enables the use of more effective strategies and project methodologies.
 It establishes a common language to be used, ensuring a clear stakeholder communication, so that all can understand one another.

 The framework also allows for more flexibility and the efficient handling of scope creep.
 As a project progresses and as dependencies are managed, the possibility of an earlier completion may arise.
 Working with a variety of professionals and ensuring proper team collaboration allows the key personnel to better manage the project using techniques like the work breakdown structure (WBS).

 There are a variety of frameworks, each having its defined methodology.
 This article, created by our team at TMS, will discuss a few of those available, helping to guide project managers through project initiation to project review.
 The analysis will help project managers to choose the framework that aligns best with their project charter and overall objectives.

 The project management framework chosen depends on the size of the organization, type of work, budgeting and forecasting, industry, and timeframe.
 Listed below are seven different types of frameworks which can be evaluated against performance metrics and project constraints.